Heimdalbe/Jormungandr/README.md

 ## Install in production

-Jormungandr is served witk nginx and passenger.
+Jormungandr is served with nginx and passenger.
-We use a postgresql database, already installen on the server.
+We use a postgresql database, already installed on the server.

 ```
 virtualenv Jormungandr